 Postgame Quotes - Illinois vs. Penn State, November 22, 2014

-Cubit helped engineer the golden age of offense in Western Michigan history from 2008-12, guiding Alex Carder to a record-setting campaign in 2011 that included 3,873 yards passing and five games of 400-plus passing yards.
+As a player at Western Michigan, Cubit helped engineer the golden age of offense for the Broncos from 2008-12, guiding Alex Carder to ta record-setting campaign in 2011 that included 3,873 yards passing and five games of 400-plus passing yards.
 Carder was the fourth consecutive All-Mid-American Conference honoree under Cubit, as he earned the award in 2010 and 2011 after Tim Hiller was named to the All-MAC teams in 2008 and 2009.

 Cubit has two daughters, Lila and Claire.